abelisle-mulesoft/shopify-order-sapi/README.md

 # Shopify Order System API
-This repository contains a system API for unlocking Shopify order data.
 The Shopify Order System API (SAPI) is a reusable asset that enables developers to access Shopify order data without any need to learn the underlying systems.
 In other words, it provides a means of insulating developers from the complexity of integrating with Shopify.
+This version, release 1, does not intentionally leverage the MuleSoft Shopify Connector but instead calls the Shopify REST Admin API directly.

 ## Table of Contents
 1. [Technology Stack Overview](#technology-stack-overview)